 How to Deal with a Jealous Coworker

 - Don’t sink to their level.
-This hearkens back to the point about reputation, but once you start using shady, underhanded tactics to get ahead, you no longer have any ground to stand on.
+This hearkens to the point about reputation, but once you start using shady, underhanded tactics to get ahead, you no longer have any ground to stand on.
 It doesn’t feel good when the brown-noser gets ahead, but any wins they might have won’t last when everyone gets clarity about the kind of person they are.

 - Don’t take the bait.
 A coworker who’s out to get you will likely try to provoke you into losing your cool.
-Don’t fall for it.
+Please don’t fall for it.
 Remain impeccably professional at all times, especially in written communication.
 If you feel yourself getting heated, step away before responding.
 That’s what leaders do.